Cyber Monday may be over, but great prices are here to stay.

 If you’ve ever lost paperwork because your refrigerator magnet slipped, you obviously weren’t using a neodymium magnet.
 If you’re tired of getting assaulted by appointment notices and kindergarten artwork every time you look for a snack, maybe it’s time to make the switch.

 Rare earth magnets are made from a mixture of 17 rare earth metals — metals that are uncommon to find in large, usable amounts.
 Neodymium magnets are the most affordable and strongest of these magnets.
-But their extreme strength presents some special challenges, so it’s important to think about your project before purchasing them.
-Keep reading to learn more about how to make the most of these powerful products, and check out our favorites, too.
+Their extreme strength does present some special challenges, so it’s important to think about your project before getting them.

 Some manufacturers use well-protected neodymium magnets in toys, but these powerful rare earth magnets aren’t playthings.
 Even coin-size magnets have enough attractive force to pinch fingers if used carelessly.